 For the year ended December 31, 2022, operating lease costs included \$0.8 million of ROU asset impairment charges related to underperforming retail locations, as well as a gain of \$4.8 million from the completion of lease termination negotiations and settlements related to certain retail store closures in 2020 and 2022, primarily in the U.S. segment.
-For the year ended December 31, 2021, operating lease costs included \$0.5 million of ROU asset impairment charges related to underperforming retail locations primarily in the EMEA. segment, as well as a gain of \$8.6 million from the completion of lease termination negotiations and settlements related to certain 2020, operating lease cost included \$1.5 million of accelerated amortization for retail locations that permanently closed during 2020 for which the related lease liabilities had not been extinguished as of December 31, 2020 due to ongoing negotiations with the landlords.
-In addition, for the year ended December 31, 2020, operating lease cost included \$7.0 million of ROU asset impairment charges related to underperforming retail locations primarily in the landlords.
-In addition, for the year ended December 31, 2020, operating lease cost included \$7.0 million of ROU asset impairment charges related to underperforming retail locations primarily in the year ended December 31, 2020, operating lease cost included \$7.0 million of ROU asset impairment charges related to underperforming retail locations primarily in the year ended December 31, 2020, operating lease cost included \$7.0 million of ROU asset impairment charges related to underperforming retail locations primarily in the year ended December 31, 2020, operating lease cost included \$7.0 million of ROU asset impairment charges related to underperforming retail locations primarily in the U.S. segment for the year ended December 31, 2020.
+For the year ended December 31, 2021, operating lease costs included \$0.5 million of ROU asset impairment charges related to underperforming retail locations primarily in the EMEA. segment, as well as a gain of \$8.6 million from the completion of lease termination negotiations and settlements related to certain 2020 retail store closures, primarily in the U.S. segment.
+For the year ended December 31, 2020, operating lease cost included \$16.5 million of accelerated amortization for retail locations that permanently closed during 2020 for which the related lease liabilities had not been extinguished as of December 31, 2020 due to ongoing negotiations with the landlords.
+In addition, for the year ended December 31, 2020, operating lease cost included \$7.0 million of ROU asset impairment charges related to underperforming retail locations primarily in the U.S. segment for the year ended December 31, 2020.